GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

-All generic fields must be at the start of the file before any feature-specific content (feature attribute data follow the metadata, as do the feature coordinates, separated by a comment line comprising “# FEATURE\_DATA”.
-Provided each string is formatted as specified, and occurs on a line prefixed with “#” (i.e., is a comment), the format is free form, in that as many comment lines as desired may be used, with one or more parameter strings in any order in any line.
+All generic fields must be at the start of the file before any feature-specific content (feature attribute data follow the metadata, as do the feature coordinates, separated by a comment line comprising "# FEATURE_DATA".
+Provided each string is formatted as specified, and occurs on a line prefixed with "#" (i.e., is a comment), the format is free form, in that as many comment lines as desired may be used, with one or more parameter strings in any order in any line.
 E.g., one parameter per line, or all parameters on one line.